dwp/govuk-casa/README.md

 Finally, we need to bring all of this together, by creating a bootstrap script for our service.
 Visit **[Deploying a CASA app](docs/deploying.md)** to get started.

 That's it!
 The basics have been covered here, but if you want to delve deeper under the hood then take a read through the **[developer API documentation](docs/api.md)** too.

+## Testing your app

+CASA provides a basic [`testTraversal()`](docs/testing.md) utility function that can help to test that the routes defined in your Plan are executed in the expected sequence when given a series of defined data inputs.